-ISO 15189, Clause 5.6.3 requires that "A programme for calibration of measuring systems and verification of trueness shall be designed and performed so as to ensure that results are traceable to SI units or by reference to a natural constant or other stated reference."
+ISO 15189, Clause 5.3.1.4 requires that "The laboratory shall have a documented procedure for the calibration of equipment that directly or indirectly affects examination results."
 Ensuring that laboratory measurement results are comparable requires the use of well-recognized reference materials for method validation, calibration, estimation of measurement uncertainty and quality control/quality assurance.
 The long-term clinical goal is to ensure comparability of measurement results produced by any laboratory at any time, i.e. two measurement results for the same analyte obtained by different measurement procedures at different times and different locations are comparable via their traceability to a common reference standard.